AeneasChristodoulou/WhisperLiveKit/README.md

   - `HF_PRECACHE_DIR="./.cache/"` - Pre-load a model cache for faster first-time start
   - `HF_TKN_FILE="./token"` - Add your Hugging Face Hub access token to download gated models

+Note: A new feature has been added, where you can assign custom names to each Speaker-ID.
+This feature only works properly, if `--diarization` is passed.
+Without Diarization, only the first name set will affect anything.
 ## 🔮 Use Cases
 Capture discussions in real-time for meeting transcription, help hearing-impaired users follow conversations through accessibility tools, transcribe podcasts or videos automatically for content creation, transcribe support calls with speaker identification for customer service...